Imperial Theatre

 Current situation

-Since the addition of the building to our Theatres at Risk Register, we have been contacted by several interested parties who have ambitions to see the building reopened for live performance.
-We are supporting these groups through advice on early-stage viability work with the aim of unlocking a means to restoring and reopening the building.
+We have been in touch with several interested parties who have ambitions to see the theatre reopened for live performance.
+We are supporting these groups through advice on early-stage viability work with the aim of unlocking a means to restoring and reopening the Imperial.

 We will also continue to look to work with the owner, council, and other key stakeholders to take a collaborative approach to finding a viable and sympathetic reuse for this rare and important historic theatre.